minhnguyent546/pre-training-gpt2/README.md

 # GPT-2 from scratch

-This is a very simple implementation of GPT-2 model using PyTorch.
-Some of the idea and code come from OpenAI's GPT-2 implementation and nanoGPT.
+This is a very simple implementation of the GPT-2 model using PyTorch.
+Some of the ideas and codes are derived from OpenAI's GPT-2 implementation and nanoGPT.

 ## Getting started